'Heroic' bus driver says she was so focused on getting passengers out of floodwater, she didn't notice they were standing on seats - KESQ

 “It looked like, genuinely, a river,” English recalled to CNN’s Victor Blackwell and Alisyn Camerota.

 “I couldn’t go back.
-I couldn’t stay there,” Amonte said.
+I couldn’t stay there,” Almonte said.
 “The only decision I could take in the moment was (to) go over it, past Queens Boulevard.”

 Standing on seats

-Note: Correction: An earlier version of this story misspelled the last name of Rosa Almonte.